 Handling the Awkward Cases

 Very short tasks.
-A two-minute phone call at 15-minute round-up becomes a 15-minute charge.
-Fix it by grouping with other tasks for the same client that day, by switching the rounding type to nearest or down, or by choosing a smaller global interval.
+A two-minute phone call at 15-minute rounding becomes a 15-minute charge, and switching the direction doesn't help: a started increment always counts as at least one full increment.
+Fix it by grouping with other tasks for the same client that day, or by choosing a smaller global interval (or exact mode).

 Many small tasks on the same day.
 Two sensible patterns: a single daily entry with a summary description, or per-task with rounding only at the daily total.
 Pick one and stay consistent.